danmayer/fitbit-widget/README.md

 * Food Log frequently double submits the food (disable form on submit)
 * Updates parts of the Ruby API to use the new fitbit api
 * fitbit-widget dates seem skewed by one
+* after posting a food log item it has two main content areas (post to food log and click account link)